 Ellen Van Grunderbeek, human resources expert at Acerta, expects more companies than initially expected to return to the “good old days” before the pandemic.
 “I expect a mixed picture, with some companies returning to business as usual and not transitioning to hybrid working.
 These will mainly be small SMEs”.

 “It has to do with scale, among other things.
-If you have five employees and they need to consult about incoming orders, it’s always handy to have them all in the same place. »
+If you have five employees and they need to consult regarding incoming orders, it’s always handy to have them all in the same place. »

 “In contrast, in most large companies that were already working in hybrid before or since the coronavirus, a clear work policy has been drawn up.
 In most large companies, this often means requiring employees to come into the office for at least two days and work from home or in the office for the other three. »

 “Teleworking will be a permanent feature of the organization in most companies.
-But the relief is great, both for companies and for employees, ”reacted Hans Maertens, general manager of Voka, immediately after the decision.
+But the relief is great, both for companies and for employees, ”reacted Hans Maertens, general manager of Voka, immediately following the decision.
 The employers’ organization expects many employees to happily return to the office several days a week.

 House sparrow or office sparrow?

-According to Acerta, many employees have become so accustomed to working from home that they are not happy about the return to commuting.
+According to Acerta, many employees have become so accustomed to working from home that they are not happy regarding the return to commuting.
 It remains to be seen whether this really becomes an argument for leaving the company and changing employers.

 Van Grunderbeek: “It will be a challenge to reconcile the needs of both types of employees.
 You have the “home-birds”, often the most introverted employees, for whom working from home has become a habit and who have found a good work-life balance.
 And then you have the office sparrows, often extroverts who yearn for more social contact, working together, having lunch and having meetings in the meantime. »